JO-OLADEJI/Honeycomb/README.md

-# Honeycomb
+# Honeycomb 🍯
-Pool for users to stake an ERC-20 token and receive a share of the total reward pool in due time
+Pool for users to stake an ERC-20 token and receive a share of the total reward pool after (n) number of epochs
 <br />
 <br />

-### Setup
+### Setup 💻
 After cloning repository,

 - Install all dependencies by running